 Is it time for a change?

-In this article, we will talk about the differences between tampons and menstrual cups.
-We'll discuss their pros and cons, as well as some things to consider when deciding which one is best for you!
+In this article, we will talk about the differences between tampons and menstrual cups which are safe to use.
+We’ll discuss their pros and cons, as well as some things to consider when deciding which one is best for you!

 What are tampons and menstrual cups?